Didi’s Suggestions on What to Bring

 Actually it's quite beautiful when it rains in Costa Rica.
 It's misty and magical and particularly exciting when you view the "scenery show" as you relax in one of the little outdoor nooks or crannies of your recovery facility.
 The view is quite calming and peaceful and a wonderful backdrop to the healing process after your surgery.

 Ok, on to the things I'd like to suggest you bring with you when you go to Costa Rica for your surgery.

-First of all, you will need a passport to go to Costa Rica.....so..... you may want to look at your passport and see if it has expired or will expire by the time you go.
+First of all, you will need a passport that has at least 6 months left before it expires from the date of your trip to get into Costa Rica.....so..... you may want to look at your passport and see if it has expired or will expire by the time you go.
 Don't wait till the last minute to renew your passport.
 This is important.

 Okie dokie.......now....here's a list of things you might want to bring with you.
 I know this list goes on forever....but hey....that's just me.
 Now remember, these are just my suggestions.
 Look them over and bring whatever you think would help you survive two weeks at the recovery facility, far away from the comforts of your home.

 - Important to note: Patients will need to take an antibiotic called Cephalexin 500 mg after surgery.
 One pill every 12 hours for 7 days.
 So 14 pills in total.

 At your consultation appt with the doctor the day before surgery, he will write you a prescription for the antibiotic and also for pain meds.
 The medications, especially the Cephalexin are very expensive in Costa Rica so if you can get your doctor to prescribe this for you so that you could get it in the states or Canada for up to half of what it costs in CR, you should do it.